It’s like I have no emotions. I’m numb a lot of the time.

 Whatever your personal experience of emptiness, the roots of this feeling almost always can be found in your childhood.

-We grow up in households that are busy or struggling, and somehow not quite nurturing enough.
-From this we learn everything about how to stay busy and struggle, but little about how to nurture ourselves.
+We grow up in households that are busy or struggling, and somehow not quite emotionally nurturing enough.
+From this, we learn everything about how to stay busy and struggle, but little about how to nurture ourselves.

 So we grow up looking in all the wrong places for support and fulfillment.
 We live our adult lives with a sense that something is missing, and no idea how to find it.